tempusdigital/Tempus.Utils/README.md

 # Tempus.Utils
-Commom functions and extensions used on Tempus Digital's projects.
+Common functions and extensions used on Tempus Digital's projects.